Including the vacuum energy in stellarator coil design: Conclusion

-As of the forces, a correlation study between two forces metrics (the maximum magnitude of the $\bj\times \bB$ force and the integrated force) has shown a positive correlation between the energy and the forces, implying that the forces evolve in the same direction as the energy.
+As for the forces, a correlation study between two forces metrics (the maximum magnitude of the $\bj\times \bB$ force and the integrated force) has shown a positive correlation between the energy and the forces, implying that the forces evolve in the same direction as the energy.
 To assess the efficiency of penalizing the energy at producing low-forces coils, two objective functions were constructed, then minimized, so that the same final length was attained for each set of coils.
-The final geometries have shown to be very similar, and so have the forces.
+The final geometries have shown to be very similar, and minimizing the energy has shown a tendency to produce coils with reduced maximal and integrated forces.
 This latter result is particularly encouraging in that targeting the energy does not work in an opposite direction as optimizing for the forces.
 In addition, it reduces the structural stress and consequently the required mass for the support structure -- see Eq.(\ref{eq:Mass_eq}).

-To further investigate the influence of the energy on the regularity of the coil configurations and assess the efficiency of penalizing the latter at reducing forces, one could decouple the self and mutual inductance components of the energy and weigh them separately.
+To further investigate the influence of the energy on the regularity of the coil configurations and assess more thoroughly the efficiency of penalizing the latter at reducing forces in general, one could decouple the self and mutual inductance components of the energy and weigh them separately.
 Additionally, level curves of the energy in parameter space could be represented to study the distribution of local extrema.
+For a more comprehensive study of the effect of energy on forces, one would also need to explore a much wider range of weights for the energy, consider multiple quantities that control and regularize the coils, and trace the Pareto front.
+Nonetheless, the results presented herein are encouraging.

 Furthermore, we hypothesize that the objective functional based on the vacuum energy will have fewer local minima that the objective functional based on the integrated squared force on the coils.
 This assumption will be explored in future work.